ansys/pyspeos/README.rst

 Package
 ~~~~~~~
-.. warning:: Not currently available, work in progress...
+.. warning:: Not currently available, work in progress.
 Please use `Sources`_.

 This repository is deployed as the Python packages `ansys-pyoptics <...>`_.
 As usual, installation is done by running: